 Protecting & raising awareness for the Monarch butterfly, through interactive educational talks within schools.
 Monarch Butterflies are the doorway to nature & connection with the magical world.

-I grates me to print such a title, but sadly its true.
-Monarch’s butterflies are here to teach us many things and they need our help in boosting their numbers.
+I grate me to print such a title, but sadly it’s true.
+Monarch butterflies are here to teach us many things, and they need our help in boosting their numbers.
 Imagine living in a world where there are no butterflies?
 Today we are living in… Continue Reading “Monarchs in Decline & Sustainability”

 Caring for your swan plants over winter months Swan plants (Gomphocarpus fruticosus) originate from the Asclepiadiae family, which is a species of Milkweed.
-Most Swan plants survive the winter if they have been cared for and nourished with water and re potted either to a… Continue Reading “Caring for your Swan Plants (Milkweed)”
+Most Swan plants survive the winter if they have been cared for and nourished with water and re-potted either in a larger… Continue Reading “Caring for your Swan Plants (Milkweed)”

 I often get many questions and people email me photos of their chrysalides that they are not sure about.
 I thought I would share my knowledge and experience with chrysalides with everyone.
 These chrysalides below are all healthy, you will notice the wings of the… Continue Reading “Chrysalides: The Good and the Bad”

 I had my first successful chrysalis of the season this week!!
 I’m so far behind this year.
-I had heaps of caterpillars, but I lost many within 24hrs due to my next door neighbour who booked in the spider proofing man round to her… Continue Reading “Healthy Caterpillars and Swan Plants”
+Furthermore, I had heaps of caterpillars, but I lost many within 24hrs due to my next-door neighbour who booked in the spider proofing man round to her… Continue Reading “Healthy Caterpillars and Swan Plants”

 For decades Christchurch has been known internationally as ‘The Garden City’ but it appears that this is now being seriously questioned.
 How can each one of us make a difference?